Soil preparation is one of the important parts of getting a bounty harvest. Tomatoes can perform better if they get the right soil types they need.

 Start tilling the area using a rototiller carefully to move out the large stones.
 Work slowly to save your equipment from damage and break down the soil around eight inches or deeper.

 After filtering and removing the larger stones from the soil add 3-4 inches layer of organic compost on it.
-Mix coconut fiber, old rotted manure, organic components and till them well with the rototiller.
-Do this several times for best output.
+Mix coconut fiber, old rotted manure, organic components, and till them well with the rototiller.
+Do this several times for the best output.